Menstrual Pain

 Reusable Heat Therapy Pads

-Reusable heating pads (electric or microwavable) provide targeted warmth to the abdomen or lower back.
-Heat relaxes muscles, decreases spasm, and improves circulation, which can significantly reduce cramp intensity.
-Ideal for home use or nighttime relief, especially when combined with medications.
+Reusable Heat Therapy Pads (electric or microwavable) provide targeted warmth to the lower abdomen or lower back to help relieve menstrual cramps.
+Heat relaxes muscles, reduces spasms, and improves circulation, which can significantly decrease cramp intensity.

 Magnesium glycinate

-A highly absorbable form of magnesium that helps relax smooth muscles, including the uterus.
-Low magnesium can contribute to stronger or more frequent cramps.
-When taken regularly, magnesium may reduce cramp intensity and improve PMS symptoms such as mood swings and tension.
+A highly absorbable form of magnesium that helps relax smooth muscles, including the uterus, which can ease menstrual cramping.
+Low magnesium levels may contribute to stronger or more frequent cramps, so regular supplementation may help reduce cramp intensity and improve PMS symptoms such as mood swings and muscle tension.
+Typical doses range from 200–400 mg daily, taken with food.

 -